A Supportive Educational Community of School Based SLPs Seeking Basic Knowledge of Orofacial Myofunctional Disorders

 Course Description

-Provide school-based SLPs with basic knowledge of Orofacial Myofunctional Disorders that will be useful and appropriate in the school setting.
-Learn to identify signs and symptoms of current students, advocate, and write appropriate goals for an IEP.
-Learn the relationship between Orofacial Myofunctional Disorders and articulation.
+An introductory course providing school-based SLPs with foundational knowledge of Orofacial Myofunctional Disorders (OMDs) that will be useful and appropriate in the school setting.
+Learn the impact OMDs are having on students, how to advocate for them, and how to educate your team.
+Understand the relationship between Orofacial Myofunctional Disorders and Articulation.

 Upcoming Course Dates